smallest-quark/arr-on-deck/README.md

 For me, setting this up took way too much time.
 As a result, I created this with the hope that it will save others a lot of hassle.
 I also tried to make the installation as easy as possible, so almost everybody can do it.

+## What's New
+### 2025-05-24
+SteamOS 3.7.8 updated some libraries, which require us to make some changes.

+Open the terminal in inside the container directory (where `start.sh` resides) and run `git pull origin main`.

+Then change the URL used for qBittorrent inside Sonarr and Radarr to `localhost`.

 ## What does it do?
 ### Downloading
 This will take care of downloading media through a VPN automatically.